adityavit/dslog/README.md

 * Why offset in the index are used as relative offset?
 Or why the offset is stored as 4 bytes?
 * What is the difference between `sync.Mutex` and `sync.RWMutex`?
 When to use RWMutex over Mutex?
 * Implement the io.Reader and io.Writer interface in golang on a string buffer.

+# Chapter 4

+* What are some of the challenges when building distributed service APIs?
+  * The main two challenges which come across when designing distributed APIs' are
+    * Maintaining compatibility between different versions of the API's between client and server.
+In gRPC this is done by versioning the API.
+      So that older clients can still work with the API's.
+    * Maintaining performance between the server and client.
+At the API level gRPC reduce overhead in marshalling and unmarshalling and connection time between server and client.
 *